jdmedlock/neighborhoodmap/README.md

 data elements could have been carried in a stateful API, but it was felt that the additional level of insulation this would have provided wasn't necessary.

+4. Why is the UI is implementated with a minimal color scheme and few adornments?

+There are two reasons for this.
+First, using a white background increases the contrast of other elements making it easier for those with impared vision to distinguish between the various visual elements of the app.

+Secondly, since the map contains a variety of colors and elements using a minimalistic approach minimizes "clashes" between map elements and the surrounding visual elements.

-3. Aren't you just showing off by using both Google Maps and Foursquare as sources for information about places?
+5. Aren't you just showing off by using both Google Maps and Foursquare as sources for information about places?

 Yes, but since this is a "learning" app the benefit has been to expand our